-Top 5 4th Quarter Trades of HO - GuruFocus.com
+Top 5 4th Quarter Trades of Ho - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were HOLLENCREST CAPITAL MANAGEMENT’s top five trades of the quarter.
+According to GuruFocus data, these were Horan Capital Advisors, LLC.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Fidelity Nasdaq Composite Tracking Stock has a price-earnings ratio of 22.63 and a price-book ratio of 4.70.
+In terms of valuation, Innovator U.S. Equity Power Buffer ETF - December has a price-book ratio of 3.76.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-HOLLENCREST CAPITAL MANAGEMENT reduced their investment in NAS:QQQM by 66,075 shares.
-The trade had a 0.93% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $113.53.
+During the quarter, Horan Capital Advisors, LLC. bought 1,795 shares of ARCA:VOO for a total holding of 4,488.
+The trade had a 0.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $351.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.